Villa In Bonnevaux

 This lovely holiday house is located in a quiet and tiny Cevennes hamlet and offers a terrace with a beautiful view over the mountains.
 There are lots of sites and monuments to discover, and activities for everyone: donkey rides, mountain biking, horseback riding, canyoning, climbing, gold panning, swimming.
 Bonnevaux and its hamlets have preserved their authenticity and typical Cevennes character with schist walls, cobbled and terraced landscape.
 It is an iconic Cévennes village which often features on the cover of many books.
 His Romanesque church is one of the most beautiful in the valley of Cèze and probably of all the Cevennes.

 This villa is made from wood and brick and was originally built in 1800 and refurbished in 2005.
-The agent has rated it as a two star property so it is a plainly furnished villa with limited facilities.
-It is ideal for a cheap holiday.
+The agent has rated it as a three star property so it is a well-kept villa, equipped with standard furniture.
+It is also good value for money.
 This villa has view over the landscape and is located in Bonnevaux, only 15km from Les Vans.
 It is set in a good location: there is a restaurant 10km away.

 You can also park on-site at no extra charge.
 The villa is well equipped: it has a refrigerator, microwave, washing machine and dishwasher.
 It also has some garden furniture outside.

 This villa does not have any reviews but the agent has 185 reviews for their other properties.